 The trouble for new knitters can begin before you even get to the knitting instructions, but once you can decipher this information, you'll know a lot about whether the pattern is right for you.

-- Skill level is often one of the first things you will often see on a pattern, after the name and a picture of the finished piece.
+- Skill level: This is often one of the first things you will often see on a pattern, after the name and a picture of the finished piece.
 This is great news for beginning knitters because you know right away to skip the ones that say "advanced" or even "intermediate."
 Some companies have a scale of one to four that indicates difficulty; one is the easiest, so stick to those for your first projects.

-- Size is important if you are making a fitted piece, but it is not so important in beginning projects since you'll probably be making scarves, blankets, and other pieces that don't require fitting.
+- Size: This is important if you are making a fitted piece, but it is not so important in beginning projects since you'll probably be making scarves, blankets, and other pieces that don't require fitting.
 As you get more skilled, you'll want to look at the measurements for a pattern to make sure it will fit you.
 For sweaters and other fitted items, a range of sizes are usually given, and the instructions will vary according to the size you want to make.

-- The gauge of a pattern is indicated by a measurement, something like 6 stitches and 10 rows equals 4 inches in pattern stitch on size 13 needles.
-That means if you were to knit in whatever the pattern stitch is across 6 stitches and 10 rows, you should get a 4-inch square.
+- The gauge of a pattern is indicated by a measurement, something like six stitches and 10 rows equals 4 inches in pattern stitch on size 13 needles.
+That means if you were to knit in whatever the pattern stitch is across six stitches and 10 rows, you should get a 4-inch square.
 Try it.
 If your size isn't quite right a different sized needle can be used to get the right measurement.

 Once you've made it through the top of the pattern, you can move to deciphering the pattern itself.
 If you're having trouble telling your Ks from your Ps, read on.

-Once you've gotten through the introductory material and learned that this is a pattern you would like to make and that fits with your skill level, read the pattern and make sure it makes sense to you.
+After you've gotten through the introductory material and learned that this is a pattern you would like to make and that fits with your skill level, read the pattern and make sure it makes sense to you.

 Most patterns are heavily abbreviated, and it can be difficult to understand what you're supposed to be doing, but most of the abbreviations you'll come across are pretty easy to explain.
 Here's what you need to know as a beginner: